 Black Panther’s story originates in the fictional nation of Wakanda, touted in the comic as the only African country that was never colonized—though many tried.
 Over the years, observers have drawn real-world parallels between Wakanda and Ethiopia, which was never officially colonized, but was occupied by Italy in the 1930s.

 Without outside powers extracting its resources, or imposing exploitative policies, Wakanda flourishes and becomes the most technologically advanced country on Earth, rich in natural resources such as the fictional element Vibranium.
 (Sound familiar?
 It’s what Captain America’s shield is made of.)

-To understand more about “Black Panther” and the history it reflects, we got some help from author Adilifu Nama, author of Super Black: American Pop Culture and Black Superheroes.
+To understand more about “Black Panther” and the history it reflects, HISTORY spoke with author Adilifu Nama, author of Super Black: American Pop Culture and Black Superheroes.

 What is the significance of the nation of Wakanda?

-Why do you think this film resonated so widely before it was even released?
+Why do you think this film resonated so widely?

-I would argue that “Black Panther” as a film project is probably more attuned to being a black science-fiction film than a comic-book adaptation.
-The groundswell of buzz and anticipation, particularly across black communities in the U.S. and world, is not a function of millions of comic-book readers that have followed the Black Panther in the various iterations you have in Marvel Comics.
-This film speaks to a broader pent-up demand and desire to see a science-fiction version of blackness that is on par with a “Star Wars… We’ve never seen this kind of visionary…African/black representation of super science, and technological advancement and social standing outside the historical [context] of colonialism.
+I would argue that “Black Panther” as a film project is probably more attuned to being a Black science fiction film than a comic-book adaptation.
+The groundswell of buzz and anticipation, particularly across Black communities in the U.S. and world, was not a function of millions of comic-book readers that have followed the Black Panther in the various iterations you have in Marvel Comics.
+This film speaks to a broader pent-up demand and desire to see a science fiction version of Blackness that is on par with a “Star Wars."
+We’ve never seen this kind of visionary…African/Black representation of super science, and technological advancement and social standing outside the historical [context] of colonialism.